 The anti-cancer, anti-diabetic, hepatoprotective, antiviral and immunomodulatory effects of glossy-acid are well known in the art and are also applied to the hepatoma.
 You can find references in the recent Chen2017clt report.
 According to Lakshmi2006aam, the glossy shield protects the liver from damage and cancer during experimental poisoning with benzpyrene.
 According to Taiwan's Lin2003teg study, the triterpenoid glomerular component stops the hepatoma cell division in G2 by specific gene expression.
 According to Li2015glp, the gloss liver in liver cancer increases the activity of cytotoxic T lymphocytes that fight cancer.
 Chang2006ggt reports the efficacy of ganoderiol F against hepatoma cell lines in vitro , Weng2009ieg the inhibitory effect of lucidic acid on both the growth and malignancy of in vivo liver cancer.
 Lucenidic acid also finds effective Weng2010aer .
-For ganoderic acid B, there was an effect on cells resistant to normal cytostatic ( Liu2015gld ) liver cancer cells.
+For ganoderic acid B, an effect against normal cytostatic resistant ( Liu2015gld ) liver cancer cells was observed.
 Concentrations of specific triterpenoids of glans effective against hepatoma are 20-80μM according to Ruan2015drc.
 Triterpenes of glans also act against secondary tumors (ie metastases of other tumors) in the liver ( Kimura2002aae ).
 A certain amount of weight has oral and written ( Gordan2011awo ) reports of unique "miraculous" healings of patients suffering from hepatoma after gloss.

 The Fungi addition generally contains adaptogenic substances with anticancer effect.
 All sponges (including glossy gloss) are the source of adaptive ergosterol ( Chen2009ca9 ), β-glucan ( Pillai2013mbg ) and other common mycochemicals.
 For example, another classical anti- cancerous fungus, a rusty oblique , documents its effect against the hepatoma cells of Song2008iio and Youn2008cmi .

 Traditional Chinese medicine has its established recipes in individual cancers, including liver cancer.
 For hepatoma, these recipes summarize the Taiwanese overview of Ting2015ptr (full article available online).
-One of the most important anticancer herbs in the Czech Republic is the Baikal Shihak and related bearded Shihashi , which according to Kan2017sbd is an effective immunomodulator and an inhibitor of hepatoma growth in vivo .
+One of the most important anticancer herbs in the Czech Republic is the Baikal Shihak and related bearded Shihashi , which according to Kan2017sbd is an effective immunomodulator and inhibitor of hepatoma growth in vivo .